KDE/documentation-develop-kde-org/content/hig/components/editing/card.md

 ### Appearance

-It is recomended that you use the standard card layout for consistency, but cards can have a lot of different layouts.
+It is recommended that you use the standard card layout for consistency, but cards can have a lot of different layouts.

 ![](/hig/Card6.png)